 These chemicals are associated with irritation to the eyes, nose, and throat.
 Sadly, they are also linked to severe issues such as kidney, liver, and central nervous system damage, even cancer.

-What Is in Non-toxic Furniture
+What Is in Non-toxic Furniture?

 1. Make sure the wood finish is organic.